-Here’s what crypto asset service providers need to know about the new regulatory framework.
+Here’s what crypto asset service providers need to know about the newly ratified MICA crypto regulatory framework.

-The Markets in Crypto Assets (MiCA) regulation, which was provisionally agreed-upon by the European Parliament on June 30, 2022, aims to protect investors and preserve financial stability, while allowing for greater innovation in the crypto asset sector.
+The Markets in Crypto Assets (MiCA) regulation, which received a majority 517 votes from European Parliament lawmakers in favor of the crypto licensing regime in April 2023, aims to protect investors and preserve financial stability, while allowing for greater innovation in the crypto asset sector.
 MiCA is also likely to attract operators and users to the market, as it is the first regulatory framework for crypto asset service providers (CASPs) at EU level.

 MiCA is a regulatory framework for crypto assets traded on digital platforms.
 It covers three types of crypto assets: Utility tokens, which provide access to goods or services;- payment tokens, which are used as a means of payment or can be traded for other MiCA-regulated tokens; and e-money tokens, which are backed by fiat currencies and used to make electronic payments.